Tseipii89/ShakkiTekoaly-TIRALAB-Alkukesa2020/documentation/Implementation_Document.md

 * I haven't implemented the castling for the bot.
 * I haven't added enpassant for my bot.
 * I have to create my own random class.
+* Substitute min, max and random method with my own in the correct classes
 * I have to move the moverules -class's method createMovementString into a different class.
 Now moverules does two things.
 * The scoring of board could be updated.
 Now the bot makes some stupid moves.
 I'm very sure the alpha-beta pruning works and the problem is actually the  scoring of the board.
 * The KingInCheck is quite heavy and does some extra iterations.
 This could be optimised not to do extra iterations.